Time it takes to bike to work: 30 minutes with a tailwind, 55 minutes with a headwind

 Today, the heart of the city is cordoned off for repairs, most -- if not all -- of the buildings are sealed shut, and every doorway still bears the spraypainted marks of the crew that cleared it after the devastating quake.
 I felt like a voyeur photographing the city when I returned to it yesterday.
 Although commerce is springing back in the form of brightly colored shipping containers-turned-temporary storefronts, the streets are only lightly populated.
 Most of us seem to be tourists, taking silent footsteps and saying little, awkwardly pointing cameras at piles of bricks and twisted metal.

 The Shipping Container Mall.
-Business must go on -- in this
+Business must go on -- in this case, with typical kiwi flair.
+Within this one block, you find an enclave of commerce in an uber-modern setting. |

 And yet there is the sense that life is resilient, that it goes on.
 I cannot imagine the feelings of the city's citizens, if I, who saw the place only once before, feel so utterly heartbroken by what I saw when I returned.
 It seems... wrong... to feel such strong emotion about it, since I am just a visitor here.
 I feel like an imposter, with an inappropriately keen sense of empathy.